Humility – not what you expect ∙

 Numbers 12:8 I speak to him mouth to mouth, clearly, and not in riddles!

-What does this mean that the Father spoke with Moses ‘mouth-to-mouth?’
+What does this mean that the Father spoke with Moses “mouth-to-mouth?”
 The Father communicated with Moses in a very unique way.
 It was through one-on-one personal conversations.
 No dreams or visions are involved.
-We might say today, that they hung out together and just talked.
+We might say in 21st century English that they hung out together and just talked.

 In the entire history of mankind, only Moses had a face-to-face relationship with the Father.
 Only Moses had the privilege of ongoing mouth-to-mouth, direct conversations with the living God.
 In turn, Moses was used by the Father in ways that were almost beyond our comprehension.
 His accomplishments are among the most impressive in all of the Scriptures.

 Yet with all the privileges that Moses had, he never flaunted them.
 He never pulled rank and used the power of his unique position to get his own way.
-His humility matched his privileges and authority in.
+His humility matched his privileges and authority.
 Moses was humbler than any other person on earth.

 He was falsely accused of making himself judge and prince over the people so that he could lord it over them (Numbers 16:13, Acts 7:35).
 But that was simply Fake News.